pramodpadmanabhi/Azure-Developer-Certificate-Preparation/AppService/WebApp/deployement-slots.md

 * AppService warms-up the app by sending a request to the root of the site
 * Host Names are not shared between deployment slots

+# Configure Slot Settings
+* Configuration can be set Slot using Application Settings in Configuration Page
+* Connection Strings can also be Set